 An observation was made regarding the capacity factor of 31.7% included in Appendix 10-1 Ballivor Wind Farm Carbon Calculations stating its difference to the factor reported in Chapter 4 Description of the Proposed Development.
 The factor 31.7% was used in Appendix 10-1 Carbon balance calculations is the capacity factor reported by SEAI in 2019.
 The capacity factor used in Chapter 4 is an average capacity factor reported by SEAI for the period 2015 to 2021; 2022 figures have not been released yet.
-Capacity factors vary depending on the year and the difference between the two used in the EIAR does not materially impact the payback period of the Proposed Development will result in significant carbon savings.
+Capacity factors vary depending on the year and the difference between the two used in the EIAR does not materially impact the payback period of the Proposed Development nor does it have any material impact on the conclusion of the EIAR that the Proposed Development will result in significant carbon savings.